krugle-jp/Krugle-Library/KLiP/user_guide.md

 These parameters are often adjusted based on the specific requirements of the task and the desired characteristics of the generated text.

+### Suggested follow up questions

+Suggested follow up questions feature is enabled by default.
+To disable it, open the settings menu (`cmd/ctrl + ,`), search for `klip.showFollowUp`, and uncheck the box to disable.

 ### AI-powered code autocompletion

 #### `tabAutocompleteModel`